7 Must-Know Pickleball Serve Rules 2023 To Master Your Game

 Crosscourt Serve

 A crosscourt serve is a service that is hit diagonally across the court to your opponent’s serve box.
 This type of service is typically hit with a lot of topspin, which causes the ball to kick off the court and bounce high.
-This type of service is important for pickleball legal service.
+This type of service is important for pickleball legal service and is a key part of your strategy.

 The crosscourt serve can be an effective way to disrupt your opponent’s rhythm and force them to cover more of the court.
-It can also be used to set up an attacking shot, as it often forces your opponent to hit a low, defensive return.
+It can also be used to set up an attacking shot, as it often forces your opponent to hit a low, defensive return that you can take advantage of.
+The crosscourt serve is a vital part of your arsenal and should be practiced regularly.

 cross court skinny singles